zbm-dev/zfsbootmenu/testing/TPSReport.md

   in GTK mode.
 This can be verified by dropping to the recovery shell and typing qwerty.

+- [ ] User hooks are installed from `$zfsbootmenu_hook_root` as defined in the
+  dracut or mkinitcpio configuration used by `generate-zbm`.

+- [ ] Any hooks installed in a ZFSBootMenu image execute at expected points.

 ## Recovery Shell and SSH Access

 - [ ] Basic tab completion for some internal functions is available in the